KFSM-TV: News operation

 Over the years, KFSM has been the ratings leader in the area, mainly due to the fact that it was the only commercial VHF station on the air in the Fort Smith–Fayetteville market during the analog television era.
+As such, it was the only station in the market that did not need a second full-power analog transmitter to cover it.

 On April 21, 1996, a large tornado, part of the April 1996 tornado outbreak sequence, destroyed and heavily damaged much of historic downtown Fort Smith around the Garrison Avenue Bridge.
 The storm left four people dead in western Arkansas.
 KFSM-TV covered the tornado and produced a documentary of the event shortly after called "Sunday's Fury".
 Days later, the Eads Brothers Furniture Building was destroyed by one of largest fires in Fort Smith's history.

 Until January 2012, KFSM-DT2 simulcast the weekday morning show and then re-aired it in a rotating cycle.
 It also simulcasted the weekday noon and nightly broadcasts.
 The simulcasts were discontinued shortly after Local TV consummated on its purchase of the former KPBI and changed its call letters to KXNW, and were replaced with Antenna TV and syndicated programming as KXNW began to simulcast KFSM-DT2.
 On March 12, 2012, KXNW/KFSM-DT2 began airing a new hour-long 7 a.m. newscast on weekday mornings and a 30-minute newscast at 9 p.m. nightly.
 On weeknights, the latter newscast competes with the prime time newscast which airs on Fox affiliate KFTA-TV; KXNW was the only station which airs a 9 p.m. newscast on weekends until August 2012 when KHBS/KHOG began producing a nightly 9 p.m. newscast for their CW Plus-affiliated digital subchannels.

-At some point during summer 2012, KFSM became the first station in the Fort Smith–Fayetteville market and the last primary Local TV-owned station to begin broadcasting its local newscasts in high definition.
+At some point during summer 2012, KFSM became the first station in the Fayetteville-Fort Smith market and the last primary Local TV-owned station to begin broadcasting its local newscasts in high definition.

 In fall 2017, KFSM began airing a 30-minute newscast at 4 p.m., titled 5 News First at Four.
-This was the first (and currently the only) 4 p.m. newscast in the Fort Smith–Fayetteville market.
+This was the first 4 p.m. newscast in the Fayetteville-Fort Smith market, and the only such newscast until KHOG launched a 4 p.m. show in August 2024.

 In March 2020, KFSM temporarily scaled back its broadcast schedule in response to the COVID-19 pandemic.
 On weekdays, 5 News This Morning was shortened 30 minutes, beginning at 5 a.m. instead of 4:30 a.m.
 A replay of the previous night's edition of 5 News at 10 was played to fill the time slot.
 Additionally, on Saturdays, 5 News This Morning was sometimes replaced by a simulcast of sister station KTHV's Saturday morning newscast.
 In November 2020, KFSM returned to its normal broadcast schedule with 5 News This Morning weekdays beginning at 4:30 a.m. and 5 News This Morning Saturday originating as a KFSM broadcast rather than a KTHV simulcast.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: